Fundación En Vía

 - Build relationships with women borrowers, and make sure there is a positive and respectful dynamic within the group.

 - Build relationships with tour participants to cultivate an active alumni and donor base.

 - Translate the presentations of the women borrowers to travelers and help lead groups of 4-12 participants.

 - Ensure excellent tour operations by running tours, preparing materials, debriefing and soliciting feedback from tour participants, and incorporating feedback to improve tours.

-Summer 2017 is set to be busy: we are recruiting for mid-June, July, August, September.
-Contact email@example.com for more information.
+2019 is set to be a busy year: we are recruiting for March, June, July, August and September.

 Our interest-free microloan program gives women the opportunity to create or expand small businesses, empowering them to better provide for themselves and their families.
 Our educational programs impart women with the tools they need to make better decisions regarding their businesses, personal finances, and use of loans.
 Our tourism model allows us to leverage the resources from tourism and direct them sustainably into communities, while connecting people to the ideas, strength and power of women working hard to improve their future.

 Microfinance can be a powerful tool that supports families and individuals as they work hard to improve their well-being.
 However, microfinance alone is not a solution.
 It is one of many tools needed to grow a business, improve living conditions and health, and build confidence.
 We focus on providing community members with relevant participatory educational programs that will support their overall well-being.